dmbarbour/glas/docs/GlasDesign.md

 ### Content Addressed Data

 To support larger-than-memory data, glas systems may leverage content-addressed storage to offload subtrees to higher-latency storage (e.g. disk or network).
 This optimization can be guided by program annotations.
-In context of serialization - distributed runtimes, database storage, or remote procedure calls - we can lazily fetch fragments of data as needed, supporting incremental upload and download for large values.
+In context of serialization - distributed runtimes, database storage, or remote procedure calls - we can lazily fetch fragments of data as needed, supporting incremental upload and download.
 There are also benefits for memoization, allowing us to work with large values as 'keys'.

-We might also offload hashed content to a [content delivery networks (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network) to reduce the local network burden.
+In some cases, we might want to distribute content-addressed data via [content delivery networks (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network) to reduce the local network burden.

 ## Thoughts

 ### Type System

 The section on abstract and linear data provides a highly simplified dynamic type system.
 But I hope to gradually support something more sophisticated.
 I would hope to track unit types on numbers within applications, for example.
-And perhaps track ad-hoc session types for channels, insofar as we use them.
+And perhaps track ad hoc session types for channels, insofar as we use them.
 It is unclear to me how to best approach this, other than that it will involve annotations within programs or namespaces to guide static analysis.
 Beyond types, I hope to explore the more general idea of proof-carrying code, using annotations to integrate proof tactics that can adapt to smaller code changes.

 *Note:* Because glas programs are mostly transactional in nature, it's relatively easy to treat dynamic type errors at runtime as divergence, same as an infinite loop, effectively aborting the transaction.